2 Peter

 2 Peter 1:17

-For he received honor and glory from God the Father when the voice came to him from the Majestic Glory, saying, 'This is my Son, whom I love; with him I am well pleased.
+For we were there when he received honor and glory from God the Father; and the voice came to him from the grandeur of the Sh'khinah, saying, "This is my son, whom I love; I am well pleased with him!"

 This is the message that God gave when Jesus was baptized (Luke 3:21-22) as well as when he was transfigured (Matthew 17:5).
 He was declared to be the Son of God and the belief in that fact is how we can tell whether a message is from God or from the devil. (see 1 John 4).